 NOTE: Choosing to work with a tutor at the campus Writer’s Block is highly recommended.
 Use this checklist and the Rubric Table while working with your tutor.

 If turning in a written essay, did you use the MLA format guidelines to make sure that there are no errors with margins, line spacing, indenting, header, page number, and title?

 Does your critique essay (written or video) begin with a thesis, giving event information such as:

-place: SUNY Potsdam, PAC Dance Theatre, Proscenium Theatre, or 'Virtual' SUNY Potsdam
+place: SUNY Potsdam, PAC Dance Theatre, Proscenium Theatre.

 who is presenting: (ex: student choreographer media dance series, student concert, senior concert, a faculty concert, or a professional company)

 Does your critique essay have an interesting, catchy introduction that will draw in the reader?

 Does your critique essay discuss five different dance works?

-Does your critique essay include for each of the five (5) dance works 6 or more paragraphs or points:
+Does your critique essay include for each of the dance works 6 or more paragraphs or points:

 thesis: include the title, choreographer, composer, and any soloists who may stand out in the dance work and an interesting/catchy introduction that will draw in the reader;